-Conflict and culture
+Conflict and Culture Research

 Our research is concerned with the critical analysis and artistic treatment of social and political crisis, and military conflict.